Moray House School of Education and Sport

 MSc Education: Child and Adolescent Psychology pathway

-This pathway takes a psychological perspective towards understanding development from infancy to adolescence, focusing on cognitive, social and emotional development, and contextualising this within a broad understanding of educational theory and policy.
+This pathway takes a psychological perspective towards understanding development from infancy to adolescence.
+We focus on cognitive, social and emotional development, placing this within a broad understanding of educational theory and policy.

-This pathway draws on psychological theories and research to explore a number of questions, including:
+The pathway draws on psychological theories and research to explore questions such as:

 • What are the key processes of child and adolescent development?